Cité du Design, Saint-Étienne

 The featured events are based on an interdisciplinary approach and focus on various fields of design, including transport, social housing, urban space, graphics, furniture, lighting, textiles, tableware, packaging, work equipment, healthcare, and digital communication.

 Saint-Etienne International Design Biennial

 As mentioned, the center is also the venue of the Saint-Etienne International Design Biennial (French: Biennale Internationale Design Saint-Etienne), the most important exhibition and festival of design in France.

-The Biennial takes place since 1998, usually from early March to early April, and comprises thematic exhibitions featuring the work of both French and international designers, special projects, workshops, conferences, and various events; in 2015, the Biennial registered over 200,000 visitors.
+The Biennial has taken place since 1998, usually from early March to early April, and comprises thematic exhibitions featuring the work of both French and international designers, special projects, workshops, conferences, and various events; in 2015, the Biennial registered over 200,000 visitors.

 Cité du Design Saint-Étienne, aerial view; the building with the peculiar triangular-pattern roof, called “Platine”, houses the main exhibition halls, the auditorium, multi-purpose rooms, the libraries, and a restaurant; photo courtesy of Cité du Design

-The “Platine” building from north; photo courtesy of Cité du Design
+The “Platine” building from the north; photo courtesy of Cité du Design

 View of the center during the 2015 Saint-Etienne International Design Biennial; photo © Pierre Grasset